ssvassiliev/Summer_School_General/_episodes/06-parallel_speedup.md

 ---
-title: "The limit to parallel computing speedup"
+title: "Parallel Performance and Scalability"
-teaching: 0
+teaching: 30
-exercises: 0
+exercises: 20
 questions:
-- "Key question (FIXME)"
+- How to use parallel computers efficiently
 objectives:
-- "Discuss the Flynn’s classification based on instruction and data streams"
+- Understand limits to parallel speedup
+- Learn how to measure parallel scaling
 keypoints:
 - Increase of the number of processors leads to decrease of efficiency.
 - Increase of problem size causes increase of efficiency
-- scalable parallel system can keep efficiency by increasing the number of processors and the problem size simultaneously.
+- Parallel problem can be solved efficiently by increasing the number of processors and the problem size simultaneously
 ---

-### Parallel Performance and Scalability.

 #### Speedup
 Parallel speedup is defined straightforwardly as ratio of the serial runtime of the best sequential algorithm to the time taken by the parallel algorithm to solve the same problem on $N$ processors: